 Ollie Collins, Jr.

-"The Man With The Golden Voice," Ollie Collins, Jr., will be remembered for his distinct, impassioned, soulful, conversational and prophetic voice that has both transformed and given life to his listeners at WSEL (96.7) in Pontotoc, Mississippi, the radio station he owned and into which he breathed life, connecting his voice with the gospel message and the lives of those who believed in the power of gospel music to bring about a change in their lives...7 days a week for over half a century.
-"I like to explain the songs as ministry," he said during his interview with the Daily Journal published last year.
+"The Man With The Golden Voice," Ollie Collins, Jr., will be remembered for his distinct, impassioned, soulful, conversational and prophetic voice that has both transformed and given life to his listeners at WSEL (96.7) in Pontotoc, Mississippi, radio station into which he breathed life, connecting his voice with the gospel message and the lives of those who believed in the power of gospel music to bring about a change in their lives...seven days a week for over half a century.
+"I like to explain the songs as ministry," he said during his interview with the Daily Journal published in 2020.

 A serendipitous meeting of "Wolfman Jack" in late 1967, while taking a trip to Rosarita Beach away from the job he had at a paper plant in Los Angeles, California at the time would be a major turning point in Ollie Collins, Jr. career.
 At the 150,000-megawatt frequency, border XERB radio station near Tijuana, Collins was invited to deejay on air by "Wolfman Jack"--initially aiming to have his latest gospel songs, "I'm Going Home" (A-side) and "This Is My Prayer (B-side) played over the megawatt airwaves--an invitation that would forever change his life.
 Collins saw the power of radio to promote gospel music as a deejay.